 About Joanna Wyld

 Joanna Wyld was born and educated in London before reading Music at New College Oxford, where she was an Instrumental Scholar.
-She taught music theory to the choristers of New College Choir, and was listed as one of the Women of Distinction in 25 Years of Women at New College.
+She studied with Edward Higginbottom, Michael Burden, David Skinner and Robert Saxton, taught music theory to the choristers of New College Choir, and was listed as one of the Women of Distinction in 25 Years of Women at New College.

-Joanna is an accomplished flautist, and was Principal Flute of all the major Oxford orchestras.
-Joanna was the joint winner of the Oxford University Sinfonia Composition Competition for her orchestral work Jethro Furber’s Change of Heart, based on the novel Omensetter’s Luck by William H. Gass.
+Joanna was Principal Flute of all the major Oxford orchestras.
+She was the joint winner of the Oxford University Sinfonia Composition Competition for her orchestral work Jethro Furber’s Change of Heart, based on the novel Omensetter’s Luck by William H. Gass.
 Joanna’s compositions were also performed by the Choir of New College, Oxford, and in workshops with the BBC Singers and composer/pianist John McCabe, who described her piano Sonatina as “exciting”.
 She was commissioned by Edward Higginbottom to orchestrate a Bruckner Motet for performance by the combined choirs of New College, Christ Church and Magdalen, Oxford in the Sheldonian Theatre, and has re-orchestrated two Mozart operas for performance by opera company Hand Made Opera.

 Joanna Wyld is an experienced editor and proofreader, and between 2001 and 2007 was Editor at Sanctuary Classics.
-She is currently Editor for Odradek Records.
+She is currently Editor for Odradek Records and Programmes Editor for the Philharmonia.

 Joanna was longlisted for the Live Canon International Poetry Prize 2019; her poem was published in the Live Canon Anthology.